supervisely-ecosystem/embeddings-generator/README.md

 -   **Instance-level service**: Runs as a system container for the entire Supervisely instance.
 -   **RESTful API**: Provides HTTP endpoints for embeddings generation and semantic search.
 -   **CLIP Service integration**: High-quality image embeddings using state-of-the-art CLIP models.
--   **Qdrant integration**: Efficient vector database for embedding storage and retrieval.
+-   **Milvus integration**: Efficient vector database for embedding storage and retrieval.
 -   **Semantic search capabilities**: Text-to-image and image-to-image search functionality.
 -   **Diverse selection**: Advanced clustering algorithms for selecting diverse image subsets.
 -   **Zero-downtime operation**: Runs continuously in the background as a headless service.